chulchultrain/FactoryHead/README.md

 Now, species and movesets do not give us the full picture.
 However, I have found a site that calculates damage done between two entries.
 That site is http://pokemonshowdown.com/damagecalc/

+#Future Projects
+That damage calculator site does not have everything to fully simulate a battle.(It does not account for stat changes due to things like swords dance, and effectively is only one turn deep.
+This gives motivation to create a Battle Simulator that accounts for all these things and can fully simulate and follow a battle N turns deep.

 #Problems
 I have recently found out that the PsyPokes Pokemon Entry List is not 100% accurate with respect to EVs(every other aspect of data is accurate).
 Also, this list does not include Pokemon abilities(e.g. Synchronize, Sand Veil).